List of selective high schools in New South Wales

-This is a list of selective and agricultural high schools run by the Department of Education.
-Entry to these schools is managed centrally by the department's Selective High School and Opportunity Class Placement Unit.
-Prospective students sit the Selective High Schools Test (typically in March of Year 6) and are allocated places at schools according to their profile mark, out of 300, which comprises both exam and school marks.
-Students may list up to four preferred schools.
+Below is a list of selective and agricultural high schools run by the NSW Department of Education.
+Entry to these schools is managed by the department's Selective High School and Opportunity Class Placement Unit.
+In years before, prospective students sit the Selective High School Test during May when students are in Year 6 (in former years March) and are allocated places at selective schools according to their profile mark, which is out of 300, which comprises both exam and school marks, however there is no more marks being provided to applicants.
+Students may list up to three preferred selective or agricultural high schools they wish to enter.

-A number of other government and non-government high schools also select their students based on merit; these include, for example, creative and performing arts schools, and some private schools.
+A number of other government and non-government high schools also select their students based on merit; these include, for example, creative and performing arts schools, and also some private schools.

 Schools

 1 Previously known as Manly Boys High School (1954–1983) and Manly High School (1983–2002).

 2 Year of amalgamation of Dover Heights High School and Vaucluse High School.

 3 Previously known as Malvina High School (1965–2001) and foundation year for selective stream.